List of The Sandman characters: Foxglove

-After The Sandman

 In Death: The Time of Your Life, Foxglove has become a pop superstar after being seen by a promoter in Death: The High Cost of Living.
 She is raising a child with Hazel named Alvie.
 Alvie dies of cot death, leading Hazel to make a deal with Death.
 However, even in the world of the Endless there is no such thing as a free lunch, and another character's life has to be sacrificed for the child's.

-Daniel Hall

-Daniel Hall is the son of Lyta Hall, and the successor to the role of Dream of the Endless.

-Lyta Hall

-Hippolyta "Lyta" Hall is a major character, the mother of Daniel.
-During Dream's captivity, pregnant Lyta and her husband were held captive in a dream-realm controlled by Brute and Glob, two of Dream's minions.
-In this pocket realm, Lyta remained pregnant for two years, giving birth to her son Daniel only after Dream destroys the pocket realm (and Lyta's husband) and frees her.
-When Dream tells Lyta that the child she gestated in dreams will one day belong to him, Lyta swears she will protect Daniel at all costs.
-When Daniel goes missing, Lyta is convinced that Dream has stolen him and seeks revenge, unwittingly setting into motion the events of Dream's death.
+In the podcast, Foxglove is voiced by Reece Lyons.

 John Hathaway

 John Hathaway is the senior curator of the Royal Museum.
-He steals the Magdalene Grimoire from the museum's collection to aid Roderick Burgess in his attempt to gain immortality after his son, Edmund, dies.
-He commits suicide in 1920 using a dagger from the museum after a stock taking reveals his theft.
+He steals the Magdalene Grimoire from the museum's collection to aid Roderick Burgess in his attempt to gain immortality after his son Edmund dies.
+He commits suicide in 1920 using a dagger from the museum after an inventory reveals his theft.
 His suicide note, implicating Roderick Burgess in a multitude of crimes, is never found.